jeremynguyenn/My-driver-Embedded-IoT-Frimware/README.md

 ## 4. Memory and Storage in Embedded Systems and Embedded Systems Cryptography & Encryption low-level code for device registers for microcontroller platforms
 - implementing encryption and cryptographic protocols in microcontrollers using register programinng code https://github.com/jeremynguyenn/Embedded-Systems-Encryption-and-Cryptography-STM32-register-.git

+## 5. Sensors and Embedded Sensing Technologies low-level code for device registers for microcontroller platforms